-A Taste of the South Tyrol: The cuisine of the South Tyrol is a blend of the best of both sides of the Alps.
-Speck, one of the South Tyrol's famous specialties, is lean pork cured with juniper berries and other herbs, wood-smoked, and aged for months.
-Polenta (coarsely ground white or yellow cornmeal) is another staple, traditionally cooked in huge copper pots, blended with Parmesan cheese, and served by the spoonful or turned out onto a cutting board to set before being cut into slices.
-The region has a plentiful harvest of wild mushrooms, including porcini, chanterelles, and chiodini.
-Rye flour finds its way into many local dishes.
-In one traditional local pasta dish, ravioli alla pusterese, the ravioli dough is made with rye flour, something unheard of elsewhere in Italy.
-Risottos (baked rice dishes), stews, and knodel (dumplings) appear on menus along with typical Mediterranean pastas.
-Alto Adige's orchards produce 30 percent of Italy's apples, and strudel is omnipresent.
-Wine-growing in the area of Bolzano dates back to prehistoric times.
-Virtually surrounded by the Alps, the Alto Adige region grows a wide range of varieties.
-DAY 7 ORTISEI TO CORVARA A cable car whisks us up 4,000 feet to the western end of the magnificent Odle range at 8,100 feet.
-The Odle's crowd of towers and famous north faces drop for 3,000 feet into the valley below, and are considered to be some of the most emblematic of the Dolomite mountain ranges.
-We have two hiking options today: we traverse beneath these massive spires and precipitous needles on a balcony trail through pastures and working farmland.
-A well-marked trail through a cluster of massive boulders brings us to our first pass of the day, the Forcella Forces de Sielles (8,266'), or the Siellesscharte as the local Germanspeakers know it.
+Overnight: Posta Zirm Hotel (or Hotel Col Alto) Corvara's Kostner family has run this hotel for generations and it has top-notch facilities including spacious rooms with balconies overlooking the mountains, a well-run bar and restaurant, and a first-class spa.
+The staff is welcoming and helpful.
+The location can't be beat, with the front of the hotel right on Corvara's main street, and at the rear, the Col Alt gondola, Italy's first chairlift, built by Franz Kostner in the 1930s.
+Meals: B, L, D Longer Hike Option: 7 hours, 10 miles, ascent 2,000', descent 3,500' Shorter Hike Option: 6 miles, plus a 1hour drive DAY 7 ORTISEI TO CORVARA A cable car whisks us up 4,000 feet to the western end of the magnificent Odle range at 8,100 feet.
+The Odle's towers and famous north faces drop for 3,000 feet into the valley below to create some of the most emblematic of the Dolomite mountain ranges.
+We have two hiking options today.
+On the first option, we traverse beneath these massive spires and precipitous needles on a balcony trail through pastures and working farmland.
+A well-marked trail through a cluster of massive boulders brings us to our first pass of the day, the Forcella Forces de Sielles (8,266'), or the Siellesscharte as the local German-speakers know it.
 The magnificent vista from the small grassy plateau at the top encompasses the Fanes group to the east, Sella to the southeast, and the Odles and Seceda to the west.
-We stop along the trail to enjoy a packed lunch and at the welcoming Puez Hutte (8,170'), we can have an excellent snack, then continue across the Puez plateau, a vast altipiano not as visited as the neighboring Sella group, thus improving our chances of seeing wildlife such as chamois and golden eagle.
+After a packed lunch and at the welcoming Puez Hutte (8,170'), we continue across the Puez plateau, a vast altipiano not as visited as the neighboring Sella group, thus improving our chances of seeing wildlife such as chamois and golden eagle.
 Geology enthusiasts will find much of interest, as erosion has laid bare an unusual vast range of rock beds from successive past eras.
-Several volcanic-looking cones punctuate the central plateau, solitary remnants of the Jurassic and Cretaceous layers that once covered the whole area.
-After crossing the altipiano, we start our descent into the majestic Val Badia and at Colfosco, we make a short transfer to the charming town of Corvara (5,100'), a South Tyrolean gem set in a pretty valley and surrounded by high peaks.
+After crossing the altipiano, we start our descent into the majestic Val Badia.
+At Colfosco, we make a short transfer to the charming town of Corvara (5,100'), a South Tyrolean gem set in a pretty valley and surrounded by high peaks.
 The second hiking option does not continue to the Forcella, but instead drops down to the Rifugio Odles at the Col Raiser cable car.
-After lunch at the rifugio, the cable car takes us down to the town of Santa Cristina and from there, an hour's drive over the Passo Gardena brings us to Corvara, and to our hotel.
-Overnight at hotel...BLD
+After lunch at the rifugio, the cable car willk take us down to the town of Santa Cristina and from there, an hour's drive brings us over the Passo Gardena brings us to Corvara, and to our hotel.